CommandPost/CommandPost-Website/docs/sponsor.md

 # Sponsor CommandPost

-To help continue CommandPost to grow, evolve, and stay completely **free and open-source**, we offer several ways to sponsor CommandPost's development.
+To help continue CommandPost to grow, evolve, and stay **open-source**, we offer several ways to sponsor CommandPost's development.

 Our **preferred method** is [monthly GitHub Sponsorship](#github) - even if it's just a few dollars each month.